How to get a business loan

 - 47 Hours of research

-According to The SBA Loan Book: The Complete Guide to Getting Financial Help Through the Small Business Administration, over 99 percent of all business entities in the US are small businesses.
+Over 99 percent of all business entities in the US are small businesses, according to The SBA Loan Book: The Complete Guide to Getting Financial Help Through the Small Business Administration.
 These businesses represent over half of the private workforce and the private-sector output and over 40 percent of all private commercial sales in the United States.

 How do so many small businesses get started?
 It all begins with the right type of financing.
-Whether you are a startup business or are expanding your current business, you need money to get rolling.
+Whether you're just starting up or you're expanding your existing business, you need money to get rolling.
 This guide will help you figure out the type of loan you need for your business and will look at the step-by-step process of securing a business loan:

 Determine the type of loan you need